 The build key is available in both a 32-bit and a 64-bit editions of Windows 7 (Professional and Enterprise).
 The 64-bit version of the build key is recommended for modern hardware with Intel Core series processors and greater than 4GB of RAM.

 Generally, the SysMan build key supports all computer models that are part of Penn State's computer builk buy program.
-Below is a list of models that are supported.* In most cases, we can add support for other models upon request.
+Below is a list of models that are currently supported.

 |Dell Latitude D620||Yes||No||No|